 Now about that bucket list..

-I used the term in this post’s title in its broadest sense – simply to mean this is a journey I recommended you experience once in your lifetime.
+I used the term in this post’s title in its broadest sense – simply to mean this is a journey I recommend you experience once in your lifetime.
 But by all means do not wait until you are kicking the figurative bucket to experience it!
-I can see why The Ghan is more attractive to older passengers – the staff make it very easy for all ages and fitness levels to have a comfortable journey – and it is a spendy experience, but I can honestly say that it was no less enjoyable to my husband and I (who are in our early 30s) than it was for the other (slightly more mature) passengers.
+I can see why The Ghan is more attractive to older passengers – the staff make it very easy for all ages and fitness levels to have a comfortable journey – and it is a pricey experience, but I can honestly say that it was no less enjoyable to my husband and I (who are in our early 30s) than it was for the other (slightly more mature) passengers.
 So if you have the budget and desire to cross Australia in style then don’t wait any longer!

 I travelled as a guest of Great Southern Rail.
 Find out more about the The Ghan journeys here.